-Chrysalis promotes mental health recovery in our community by supporting work opportunities that encourage hope, healing and wellness.
+Chrysalis promotes mental health and substance use recovery in our community by supporting work opportunities that encourage hope, healing and wellness.

 - Work is recovery.